-Case Study Responses: Students will need to write four responses to case studies on Christian life and ministry.
+Case Study Brief: Students will need to write four written briefs to case studies on Christian life and ministry.
 The case study responses need to be 500 words and incorporate insights from the subfields of theology and Christian ministry-ethnographic studies, Biblical studies, constructive and philosophical theology, historical theology, pastoral care and strategies.
 Each case study will require specific foci.

-While every student needs to prepare a response for every case study, students will be assigned specific case studies and dates to present their case study responses and engage in conversation about what they wrote.
+While every student needs to prepare and submit their response for every case study.
+Students will be assigned specific case studies and dates to lead the class by presenting their case study responses and engaging the class in conversation.